KDE/documentation-develop-kde-org/content/docs/features/d-bus/introduction_to_dbus.md

 ## Useful Tools

-There are several useful tools for exploring the D-Bus busses as well as developing applications that use D-Bus.
+There are several useful tools for exploring the D-Bus buses as well as developing applications that use D-Bus.
 We will now look briefly at end-user tools as the articles that follow cover the development tools in greater detail and context.

 ### qdbus